clewisdavis/CSS-for-JS/css-for-js-notes.md

 ### Fill Modes

 - We want our elements to fade out, but when it's over the element pops back into exsitence.
+- Why does the element jump back to full visibility?
+Teh declarations in the `from` and `to` blocks apply while the animation is running.
+- After the first 1000ms the animations is done.
+Leaving the with whatever CS declarations have been defined elsewhere.
+- SInce we haven't set the `opacity` for this element anywhere else, it snaps back to it's default value `1`.
+- Let's consider another approach, filling forwards

 ```HTML
 <style>